 Deb is a Master’s level counseling intern from Concordia University Chicago.
 She provides treatment to clients of all ages, but has a passion for working with adolescents and their parents.
 She is a wife and a mother to 2 grown children.
 She enjoys her animals, gardening and making jewelry.
 Deb considers herself a life-long learner.

-Caitie McCormack, Intern Therapist
+Caitie McCormack, MA, LPC

 Grayslake

-Juan Torres, MSW, LSW, CADC
+Juan Torres, MSW, LCSW, CADC

-Juan is a Licensed Social Worker in the State of Illinois and can provide services in both English and Spanish.
+Juan is a Licensed Clinical Social Worker in the State of Illinois and can provide services in both English and Spanish.
 He specializes in treating substance use disorders and mood disorders.
 He works with adolescents and adults in both individual and group settings.

 Emily Nikfar, MSW, LSW